mikedido/mikedido/README.md

 ### About Me 👨‍💻

-Aspiring Software Engineer with an interest in web development.
+Software Engineer with an interest in web development.
 I have been coding for the past 10 years when I started my bachelor's in Software Engineering.
 As far as web development in concerned, I have been working primarily with Agile/DevOps methofology.

 ### Tech Stack 🧱